jlmyra/SMARS-ESP32-PS3/README.md

  - I offer suggestions for 2 different BEC's necessary to reduce the battery voltage from ~8V to 5 for the ESP32.
 The second one in the parts list is much smaller an preferable over the other.
 Any device that will reduce the battery voltage to 5 can be used.
  - The L9110s motor controller was selected as it was cheap and easy to get.
 Any dual channel controller can be used.
 The L9110S comes with a 6 pin terminal block on one end.
 I have had mixed success removing the pins and soldering in 2.54 pitch screw terminals.
 I now solder the screw terminals to the pins instead.
 It's functional but not very neat.

+### Chassis
+- I have included .stl's for the modified (elongated) chassis, ESP32/L9110S mounting place and dome.
+- The elongated chassis is based on a four motor design.
+With this I use the adjustable wheel modification found here - https://www.thingiverse.com/thing:3164589

 ### Final Thoughts
 I am grateful to Kevin McAleer for sharing the SMARS project with us.
 Thanks!